Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with Hatano-Nelson-type matrix

-Likewise, Panels (a2)--(e2) demonstrate the braiding statistics encoded in NH-type i$BF$ theories with the $K_{\mathrm{HN}}'$ matrix specified by $n=5$, $b=5$, $c=1$, in which particle excitations located at $w_2$ boundary and loop excitations located at $w_1$ boundary that can feel each other via braiding process. (a2) and (b2) are the plots of the singular modes of the $K_{\mathrm{HN}}'$ matrix, and ZSMs are highlighted in red. (c2) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi ({K_{\mathrm{HN}}'}^{-1})_{IJ}$.
-The presence of nontrivial braiding phases in the lower-left region of ${K_{\mathrm{HN}}'}^{-1}$ indicates that there exist particle excitations located at $w_2$ boundary and loop excitations located at $w_1$ boundary that can feel each other via braiding process.
-If the $w$-locations of the particles and the loops are exchanged, the braiding phases drastically decay to zero. (d2) demonstrates that the braiding phase $\Theta_{1,N}$ drastically decays to zero as the system size increases.
-In contrast, the braiding phase $\Theta_{N,1}$ plotted in (e2) oscillates between $(-\pi,\pi]$ as the size $N$ of the system increases, reflecting the nontrivial braiding phases do not asymptotically converge to a limit.
+Likewise, Figs.~\ref{hnbraiding}(a2)--\ref{hnbraiding}(e2) demonstrate the braiding statistics encoded in NH-type i$BF$ theories with the $K_{\mathrm{HN}}'$ matrix specified by $n=5$, $b=5$, $c=1$, in which particle excitations located at $w_2$ boundary and loop excitations located at $w_1$ boundary that can feel each other via braiding process.
+Figures \ref{hnbraiding}(a2) and \ref{hnbraiding}(b2) are the plots of the singular modes of the $K_{\mathrm{HN}}'$ matrix, and ZSMs are highlighted in red.
+Figure \ref{hnbraiding}(c2) is the matrix plot of the braiding phase $\Theta_{I,J}=2\pi ({K_{\mathrm{HN}}'}^{-1})_{I,J}$ introduced in Eq.~(\ref{thetaij}).
+The presence of nontrivial braiding phases in the lower-left region of ${K_{\mathrm{HN}}'}^{-1}$ indicates that there exist particle excitations located at $w_2$ boundary and loop excitations located at $w_1$ boundary, which can feel each other via braiding process.
+In contrast, the absence of the upper-right components of ${K_{\mathrm{HN}}'}^{-1}$ shows that the braiding phase vanishes when particle's and loop's $w$ coordinates are exchanged.
+As the number of layers $N$ goes to infinity, the braiding phase $\Theta_{N,1}$ in Fig.~\ref{hnbraiding}(e2) oscillates between $(-\pi,\pi]$, while $\Theta_{1,N}$ in Fig.~\ref{hnbraiding}(d2) rapidly decays to zero.

-For comparison, we also present an i$BF$ theory without Toeplitz braiding in Panels (a3)--(e3).
-The corresponding $K_{\mathrm{HN}}'$ matrix is defined by the parameters $n=5$, $b=3$, and $c=1$.
-Panels (a3) and (b3) display the singular modes of the $K_{\mathrm{HN}}'$ matrix, where ZSMs are absent.
-The exponentially suppressed upper-right and lower-left elements in panel (c3) indicate the absence of nonlocal braiding statistics along the stacking direction, which is further reflected in the asymptotic convergence of $\Theta_{1,N}$ and $\Theta_{N,1}$, as shown in panels (d3) and (e3).
+For comparison, we also present an i$BF$ theory without Toeplitz braiding in Figs.~\ref{hnbraiding}(a3)--\ref{hnbraiding}(e3).
+The corresponding $K_{\mathrm{HN}}'$ matrix is obtained by the parameters $n=5$, $b=3$, and $c=1$.
+Figures \ref{hnbraiding}(a3) and \ref{hnbraiding}(b3) display the singular modes of the $K_{\mathrm{HN}}'$ matrix, where ZSMs are absent.
+The exponentially suppressed upper-right and lower-left elements in Fig.~\ref{hnbraiding}(c3) indicate the absence of nonlocal braiding statistics along the stacking direction, which is further reflected in the asymptotic convergence of $\Theta_{1,N}$ and $\Theta_{N,1}$, as shown in Figs.~\ref{hnbraiding}(d3) and \ref{hnbraiding}(e3).